“How is it, Isa, that we found each other?

 “Trust takes forever to build, but seconds to break.
 Always be truthful and honest in everything you do.
 Because truth always prevails.”

 And I knew that someday if I ever found myself in love, the foundation of that relationship would be built on only the truth and honesty.
 My life had no room for lies or deception.
 And when I fell in love, I knew that I the reason I loved him so much, was because he gave me something very few people in my life had: Honesty.
-But when he broke my heart, I felt cheated, because he took the thing I loved most about him, and ran away with it, without ever looking back.
+But when he broke my heart, I felt cheated, because he took the thing I loved most about him, and ran away, without ever looking back.

 Sometimes the truth can be scary, and difficult to process.
 But no matter how difficult, scary or intimidating the truth may be, it is the only thing that should ever matter to us.
 Even lies that are meant to protect someone are just as painful as the truth can be, in such situations.